-All the three are Application Layer Protocols, using TCP as the underlying Transport layer protocol.
-But the way they use it, and are implemented in general, is vastly different.
+All three are Application Layer Protocols, using TCP as the underlying Transport layer protocol.
+But the way they use it and are implemented in general is vastly different.
 The below table briefly differentiates between them.

 - FTP is Out-of-band, as it uses a separate channel to send data (Data connection), as to send control information (Control connection).

-- As SMTP is much older that HTTP, it restricts all its messages to be in 7-bit ASCII format.
+- As SMTP is much older than HTTP, it restricts all its messages to be in 7-bit ASCII format.
 Whereas HTTP has no such restriction.

 - HTTP encapsulates each file in a different HTTP message.
 Whereas, SMTP places all the contents of a mail in a single message.